qiskit-community/northwestern-hackathon/README.md

-# Qiskit Hackathon Taiwan 2020
+# Northwestern Qiskit Hackathon 2021

 ## Things to do before the hackathon

 Check the [`preparation&installation`](preparation%26installation.md) note for things to do before the hackathon

-## I have an idea for the hackathon
+## Deciding on a project

-Open an issue using the [`new project template`](https://github.com/qiskit-community/qiskit-hackathon-taiwan-20/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template.
+Open an issue using the [`new project template`](https://github.com/qiskit-community/northwestern-hackathon/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template.

-Don't worry if your team is not complete yet.
-Tag your project with `members wanted` and describe what kind of member are your searching for in the `Members` section.
-At the beginning of the hackathon, the project should have no more than 5 members.

-## My team is complete

-Ask a Qiskit coach to remove the label `members wanted`.
+Talk with your team and the Coaches to come up with a good project idea that used both Qiskit and at least one of the provided data sets.

 ## The project is ready.
 Let's hack!

-After the project is defined and the team is complete, you can ask an IBMer to add the label `group ready`.
-This should happen before the group formation stage is finished, around noon of the first day.
+Great!
+Use whatever communication tool you prefer to stay in touch with your team.
 From this point on, you can use the issue to communicate progress as additional comments.

 ## The team needs a coach